 - FPS 60

-I had lags and screen stutter in my stream.
-Now I was searching together with a friend what the best OBS Twitch settings for my machine are and found the following solution.
+I had lags and screen stutters in my stream.
+Now I was searching together with a friend what the best OBS Twitch settings for my machine were and found the following solution.
 Take into account that every circumstance is different.
-I have a different computer than you, I have a different Internet Connection then you and so on.
+I have a different computer than you; I have a different Internet Connection then you, and so on.